llmgg/llm/README.md

-# llm
+# LLM
-Large Logic Model
+LLM is short for Large Logic Model.